-The app also allows you to change the Nest's preset temperatures.
+The preset temperatures on your Nest can also be changed from the app.
 From the home screen, choose Thermostat before selecting Settings.
-Once there, select Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
+At this screen, select Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
 Select one of these options to change the temperature for that preset.

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you select this feature, it displays a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it uses.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
+When choosing this option, it presents a preset schedule and allows you to make changes.
+Once setup is complete, that’s the schedule it will use.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-After the day is selected, tap Add and select the preset you want.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+The changes won't save unless you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

-To create a custom temperature range in Eco mode, go to settings and select Eco.
-That should display the current “Heat to” and “Cool to” temperature settings.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
 You can select each and make any and all adjustments.
-When complete, select Done.
+Once you're finished, select Done.

-A Nest Thermostat is compatible with most heating and cooling systems.
-The maker of Nest, Google, offers a compatibility tool that shares questions concerning your location and current setup to determine which Nest model would be compatible with your system.
+A Nest Thermostat is compatible with most HVAC systems.
+Google, Nest's manufacturer, features a compatibility checking tool that presents a few questions related to your location and current setup to learn which Nest model works with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Mankato area.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Mankato area.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. Can I Manually Control My Nest Thermostat?

-Bear in mind, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.